fantastic679/stevens_portfolio/README.md

 The source code can be found at https://github.com/fantastic679/stevens_portfolio/.

-Here is a screen of the website in action.
+Here is a screenshot of the website in action.

 ![Screenshot of Steven's Portfolio as of 09/12/2021](/assets/images/screenshot.png?raw=true)